raphaelmoreira/lensophy/src/Lensophy/Doc/Readme.md

 ### ![GitHub milestone details](https://img.shields.io/github/milestones/progress/raphaelmoreira/lensophy/1)

-- Provides developers with the ability to enhance their comment systems (such as forums, blogs, or websites) by analyzing, filtering, and encouraging good behavior through suggested responses that guide towards a friendly perspective
+- Provides developers with the ability to enhance their comment systems (such as forums, blogs, or websites) by analyzing, filtering, and encouraging good behavior through suggested responses that guide towards a friendly perspective.

 # Examples
 A suggestion for your message system.